OnlyGIGO/OnlyGIGO.github.io/_posts/2025-04-28-dangerous-differences-in-parsing.md

 Everything seems to be working fine the validator seemingly catches all the errors in data.
 You can play with it yourself if you manage to bypass the validation in any meaningful way, but I doubt it as it is pretty robust.

 After the validation is done the python backend sends the data to golang microservice which is responsible for storing the data into a database.
-The golang microservice is also responsible for parsing and validating the XML data.
+The golang microservice is also responsible for parsing and validating the XML data, however with less validation as the developers assume only already validated data ever reaches it.
 The golang code for parsing and validating the XML data is as follows:
 ```go
 package main